ShikaSD/k2-playground/README.md

-# Repro for KT-63638
+# Repro for KT-63756

-To repro, run ./gradlew :app:assembleDebug.
+To repro, run ./gradlew :app:testDebugUnitTest.